mnagy94/jexer/README.md

 * [Porting Guide](https://gitlab.com/klamonte/jexer/wikis/porting) -
-  If you don't like writing Java, here is your map to where the key features are so you can implement them in a different system/language.
+  If you don't like writing Java, here is your map to where the key features are so that you can implement them in a different system/language.